 - L3-L4 – the high range of motion here leads to breakdown from wear and tear associated with degenerative disc disease and osteoarthritis; the sciatic nerve originates here

 - L5 – the vertebral body is deeper in front than most other vertebrae; there is a smaller spinous process, and a thicker transverse processes; this is the most common site of herniated disc and spondylolisthesis

 - L6 – rarely found in most people, but vulnerable to the same sort of spinal conditions experienced at the L5 level in others

-Most chronic lower back pain symptoms can be managed through a course of conservative treatment recommended by your doctor.
+Most chronic lower back pain symptoms can be managed through a course of conservative treatment recommended by your physician.
 This usually includes a combination of physical therapy and pain medication, as well as other pain management strategies.
 If pain persists within the lumbar vertebrae even after weeks or months of conservative treatment, contact Laser Spine Institute (LSI) to learn how a minimally invasive, outpatient procedure performed using advanced, endoscopic techniques can help patients rediscover a life without pain.